costajob/akamai_ccu/README.md

 ```

 #### txt
-You can download a plain text file directly from Luna Control Center `Manage APIs` page:
+You can download a plain text file upon credentials data creation:
 ```
 client_secret = xxx=